sudhakavya/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex3_Ticketing_System.md

     ![](Images/image219.png)

-1. This will open your fellow student’s odl_user_id’s Inbox in Outlook.
+1. This will open your odl_user_id’s Inbox in Outlook.
 In the Inbox you should see an email from **no-reply@sharepointonline.com.** Open the email.

     ![](Images/image217.png)